 Online Symposium Professionalising the storytellerJune 9, 2021 Wednesday,14:00 - June 10, 2021 Thursday,20:00

-FEST wants to enhance the visibility and the recognition of storytelling as a performing art.
-We wish to contribute to a European approach to the professional development of storytellers using different methods such as the analysis of training needs, residencies and performance opportunities for young storytellers and continued professional development for established storytellers.
+FEST is working to enhance the visibility and the recognition of storytelling as a performing art.
+We wish to contribute to the professional development of storytellers through a European approach, using different methods such as the analysis of training needs, residencies and performance opportunities for young storytellers and continued professional development for established storytellers.

 The team created a competence model for oral storytelling and organised a master class for storytelling trainers on competence-based training and learning, in cooperation with SAMWD Lier, BE.
 Two oral storytelling pilot courses were organised, a first one on “Working with Stereotypes and Traditional Tales’, in cooperation with the University of Arts in Berlin, DE and the second one: “Oral Storytelling and Artistic Research” in cooperation with Oslo Metropolitan University, NO.